-What sets Mechanicus apart, however, is its special resources called cognition and cogs.
+What sets Mechanicus apart from other games like XCOM, however, is its special resources called cognition and cogs.
 Cogs can be used to power weapons while cognition is used in conjunction with special abilities and summoning cannon fodder troops.

 This creates an interesting resource balancing game and makes it so you can’t only rely on troops while keeping your Tech-Priests at bay, and knowing that ability or weapon to use, and when to use it becomes a crucial skill.